Host a Wild Night With Friends

 6. In the United States alone, 10 billion land animals are raised and slaughtered for food each year.

 7. If all Americans were to eliminate meat from their diets just one night per week, the effect would be like taking 30 to 40 million cars off the road for an entire year.

-8. For the average American, reducing consumption by one-third is the equivalent of driving 2,700 fewer miles and saving 340,667 gallons of water per year.
+8. For the average American, reducing their meat and dairy consumption by one-half is the equivalent of driving 4000 fewer miles and saving 511,000 gallons of water per year.